🔥 Online shop now open 🔥

 Trucks

-reverse kingpin vs traditional
+reverse kingpin and traditional kingpin trucks

 Most common truck types used on longboards, skateboards, and cruisers…